LoadedGuns/100DaysOfCodeJavascript/README.md

+# 100 Days of Python 🐍

+Welcome to my **100 Days of Python** challenge!
+This repo documents my learning journey through daily coding challenges, projects, and experiments with Python.

 ### 📅 Started: [YYYY-MM-DD]  TBD
 ### 🏁 Goal: Complete 100 Days of Python by [target end date] TBD

 ---

+## 🔥 Why I'm Doing This

 - Improve my Python skills for automation, game dev, and cybersecurity
 - Build a portfolio of projects